CtrlK

 Actionability

-Contains concrete Python/GraphQL code examples that are mostly executable (FastAPI endpoints, Ariadne resolvers, DataLoader patterns).
-However, many examples depend on undefined helper functions (build_query, fetch_users, count_users, etc.), making them not truly copy-paste ready.
-The skill is more of a reference/teaching document than actionable instructions for a specific task.
+Contains concrete Python/GraphQL code examples that are mostly executable (FastAPI endpoints, Pydantic models, Ariadne resolvers, DataLoaders), but many rely on undefined helper functions (build_query, fetch_users, count_users, etc.) making them not truly copy-paste ready.
+The skill reads more like a tutorial/reference than actionable instructions for Claude to follow when designing APIs.

 2 / 3